Building Resilience in Medicine (BRIM)

 The one-day workshop for each target group will held on a Saturday - 8.00am Registration, 8.30am to 4.00pm.

-To register your interest to attend one of these workshops, email Program Officer, Kiara Cannizzaro or phone DHSA on 08 8232 1250.
+To register your interest to attend one of these workshops, email Program Manager, Kiara Cannizzaro or phone DHSA on 08 8232 1250.